C. Stanley Lewis

-An Emeritis professor from American University, Lewis also taught at the Kansas City Art Institute from 1969 to 1986, and currently teaches part-time at the New York Studio School.
+An emeritus professor from American University, Lewis also taught at the Kansas City Art Institute from 1969 to 1986, and currently teaches part-time at the New York Studio School.
 In addition, Lewis has taught at Kansas City Art Institute, Smith College, and the Parsons School of Design.
 In 2001, he was Artist-in-Residence at Dartmouth College.
 "Recent group exhibitions in 2009 include the American Academy of Arts & Letters Invitational; Haverford College and Gross-McCleaf Gallery, PA."
 Lewis has been the recipient of many awards, including the Altman Prize, a Henry Ward Ranger Purchase Award from the National Academy of Design, and a Guggenheim Fellowship in 2005.
 He was also a Danforth Fellow.

 There was a major retrospective of Lewis' work at the American University Museum in the Katzen Arts Center in Washington, D.C. in 2007.
 He is a graduate of Wesleyan University and received both a BFA and an MFA from the Yale School of Art.

-In a 2011 review in The Brooklyn Rail of Lewis's recent work, Ben La Rocco writes, "Lewis’s paintings are questions.
+In a 2011 review in The Brooklyn Rail of Lewis's recent work, Ben La Rocco writes, "Lewis's paintings are questions.
 How can paint address the quality of light and presence of a place so as to rival the experience of the place itself?"